DeAndre Yedlin: International career

 Yedlin continued under fulltime manager Gregg Berhalter.
-Yedlin captained the national team in a March 2019 friendly against Chile, finishing 1-1.
+Yedlin captained the national team in a March 2019 friendly against Chile, finishing 1–1.
 Yedlin missed the 2019 CONCACAF Gold Cup due to a groin injury, but participated in the group stage and finals of the 2019-20 CONCACAF Nations League.

 On November 9, 2022, Yedlin was called up to the final 26-man squad for the 2022 FIFA World Cup, being the only U.S. player to play in both the 2014 and 2022 FIFA World Cups.
 “He’s a glue guy,” Berhalter said after announcing the roster.
 “He’s there for the team, creates atmosphere for the team.
 Sometimes he’s a shoulder to cry on or talk to, other times he’s a motivator.”
 “There’s a queue of questions people have for DeAndre,” said Tyler Adams, the USMNT captain in Qatar.
 A report by Paul Tenorio and Sam Stejskal of The Athletic after the tournament revealed that Yedlin was one of the veterans on the team that pulled young star Giovanni Reyna aside after "an alarming lack of effort" after the Wales match, in which an injured Reyna did not appear.
 The report said that the situation became untenable and that it had to be addressed multiple times by players and coaches, after which Reyna eventually apologized to his teammates for his lack of effort.
 After the apology, several players on the team spoke up to hold Reyna accountable for his actions, and the 20-year-old turned a corner in regards to his effort in training, per the sources in the report.

-Yedlin appeared in two matches in Qatar, both as a tactical substitute for right back Sergiño Dest.
-Yedlin appeared in the Group B match against Wales, then again in the Round of 16 match against the Netherlands.
+Yedlin appeared in two matches in Qatar, both as a tactical substitute at right-back for Sergiño Dest.
+Yedlin appeared in the Group B match against Wales, then again in the Round of 16 match against the Netherlands, in which the US lost 3-1.